Marathon-fan/scala_samples/README.md

 this project demonstrates how to use async(Futures and Scala Async)

 ## 3 project 2-introduction
-this project demonstrates how to MacWire to make DI(dependency injection)
+this project demonstrates how to use MacWire to make DI(dependency injection)

 ## 4 project 3-introduction
-this project demonstrates how to use Spray api
+this project demonstrates how to use Spray api to make REST server

+## 5 project 4_typical_examples
+this project gives typical examples of scala languages

+## 6 project 5_scala_FP_hackerRank
+this project gives answers to problems from FP_hackerRank

-## 5 how to initialize a scala project
+## 7 how to initialize a scala project
 http://www.scala-sbt.org/0.13/docs/Hello.html

 $ sbt new sbt/scala-seed.g8